ianitow/hemovision-api/README.md

 # hemovision-api

-Probably, i will follow this model: (Yes, it is be weird bc i didn't follow any pattern xD)
+Probably, i will follow this model: (Yes, it is be weird bc i didn't follow any pattern xD) Edit to see formatted

 User:
 	_id